micahpaul/micahpaul.github.io/brendan/readme.md

 Soon after the soul of the brother who received the Holy Viaticum departed this life, and was taken up to heaven by angels of light in the sight of his brethren, who gave him Christian burial in that place.

-## VIII: *Brendan and his company meet their provisioner and set sail again*

 St Brendan and the brethren came to the shore where the boat lay, and embarked at once;

 Whereupon a young man presented himself to them, bearing a basket full of loaves of bread and a large bottle of water, and said: "Accept this blessing from your servant, for a long way lies before you ere you obtain the comfort yon seek; but this bread and water will not fail you from this day until Pentecost."

 Under this blessing they sailed forth upon the ocean, partaking of food only every second day, while the boat was borne along in divers directions.

-## IX: *They celebrate the feast of the Lord's Supper on the Island of Sheep*
+## CHAPTER IV.
+They visit Sheep-Island, and celebrate the Easter Festival.

 One day they came within view of an island, not far off, towards which they sailed with a favourable wind.
 When the boat touched a landing-place, the man of God ordered all to disembark, he being the last to leave the boat.
 In making a circuit of the island, they saw great streams of water flowing from many fountains, full of all kinds of fish.